5 Ways to Consolidate Credit Card Debt

 “Getting out of credit card debt is almost like losing weight,” Ulzheimer said.
 “Conceptually, it’s a great idea.
 There’s a ton of upside.
 Everyone acknowledges that.
 But the minute you start doing it, you realize that it really stinks.
 And so one of the challenges is training yourself so that you don’t get burned out and give up a month or two months or three months into the program.”

-Contact your local nonprofit credit counseling agency for the best advice for how to stick to your debt repayment plan and maintain good financial habits.
+Contact your local nonprofit credit counseling agency for advice on how to stick to your debt repayment plan and maintain good financial habits.
 Once you’re completely free of credit card debt, you’ll be glad you persisted through the difficult times.